Captain James Cook: a culture of music and dance.

 A fascinating aspect of Cook’s story concerns the culture of music and dance in which he was immersed, and which celebrated his discoveries and his death.
 Until now, this has not been examined.

 Cook recognised the benefits of dance, using it to good effect as the leader of extensive voyages in the Pacific.
-Not only did he encourage his crew to dance for their good health, but music and dance were used in cultural exchanges as he visited new lands.
+Not only did he encourage his crew to dance for their good health, but he used music and dance in cultural exchanges as he visited new lands.

-The voyages, people and places which Cook visited were captured in the popular culture of the day, and even his death was commemorated in dance.
+The voyages, people, and places Cook visited were portrayed in the popular culture of the day, and even his death was commemorated in dance.

 Leading up to the anniversary, be sure to check these captivating stories as they become available.
-We’re hoping to produce some recordings of the music – at the moment we’ve included a basic recording of each tune.
+All the posts have a recording of the tune, and a CD will be available in late April.

 A Trip to Tahiti

-Dance Resources for Primary Teachers – available early 2020
+Dance Resources for Primary Teachers – available May 2020

-Captain Cook’s Country Dance – book & CD – available early 2020
+Captain Cook’s Country Dance – book & CD – available April 2020

 1. Portrait of Captain Cook by Nathaniel Dance-Holland [Public domain] 2.
 A jig on board by Cruikshank.
 Courtesy of The Lewis Walpole Library, Yale University